Men's Health

 Exposure to radiation in the chest area can raise the risk of breast cancer — for example, in patients who underwent radiation therapy for a different type of cancer.

-All that being said, Dr. Siegel cautions that it’s still possible to get breast cancer even without any of these risk factors.
+All that being said, Dr. Nelson cautions that it’s still possible to get breast cancer even without any of these risk factors.
 She says it’s often challenging to pinpoint the exact reason why a man developed breast cancer.
-“In most cases, there was no specific identifiable risk factor.
-Sometimes, it’s just bad luck.”

 What are the symptoms of men’s breast cancer?

 The signs of breast cancer in men are similar to signs in women.
 Men may notice a lump that feels like a rock or a ball.
-“Male breast cancer is usually retroareolar, meaning it will be in the tissue behind the nipple, as opposed to women, where it more commonly occurs in all areas of the breast,” explains Dr. Siegel.
+“In men, breast cancers are commonly found in the tissue directly behind the nipple and areola because there is less overall breast tissue,” Dr. Nelson says.

-Dr. Siegel says when she sees male patients for possible breast cancer, she’ll do a mammogram or ultrasound.
-“We’re usually trying to rule out gynecomastia, which is where breast tissue gets bulkier and can feel like a mass, but it’s not cancerous.”
+She says when she sees male patients for possible breast cancer, she’ll do a mammogram or ultrasound.
+“One of the more common benign findings we evaluate is gynecomastia, which is enlargement of breast tissue that can sometimes feel like a mass but is not cancer,” she explains.

 How is breast cancer treated in men?

 Once the size and spread of the cancer has been determined, additional options may include chemotherapy, hormone therapy and radiation.
-“The rest of the adjunct therapies are very much individualized based on the patient,” says Dr. Siegel.
+“Treatment recommendations are individualized and based on several factors, including tumor size, lymph node involvement, receptor status and the patient’s overall health,” Dr. Nelson says.

 Connect with Our Team